Neural Exec: Learning (and Learning from) Execution Triggers for Prompt Injection Attacks: Conclusion and Future Work

 \subsubsection{Data Universes}

-Converging towards a universal trigger by maximizing Eq.~\ref{eq:sobj} mainly implies the utilization of a heterogeneous and general set of input prompts during the optimization.
+Converging towards a universal trigger by maximizing Eq.~\ref{eq:sobj} mainly implies the utilization of a heterogeneous and general set of input prompts and payloads during the optimization.

-To devise such suitable input space, we rely upon a modular approach.
+\paragraph{\textbf{Input Prompt space}} To devise such suitable input space, we rely upon a modular approach.
 We define an input prompt as the combination of multiple elements.
 For each element, we create a pool of possible values.
-An input prompt is then generated by randomly selecting and combining elements from the respective pools.
+An input prompt is then generated by randomly selecting and combining elements from the respective pools. \new{This modular approach allows us to generate a large pool of prompts ($\sim\!10^6$ possible combinations), covering multiple tasks (e.g., text completion, translation, question answering) and data domains (e.g., code and natural language).
+Details on the generation process are given in Appendix~\ref{app:data}, whereas Figure~\ref{fig:examplepromptsdata} (Appendix) provides multiple examples of generated prompts.}

-More formally, we define an input prompt as a combination of five components: \textbf{(1)}~a prompt class, \textbf{(2)}~a task, \textbf{(3)}~a system prompt, \textbf{(4)}~vector-text(s), and \textbf{(5)}~a payload.
-Multi-input prompts are composed of a sixth additional component that we refer to as \textit{honest input(s)}.
-Figure~\ref{fig:qaex} reports an example of complete prompt and its partition among the various components.

-\paragraph{Prompt class} To foster a broader generalization, we utilize a variety of prompt templates that span multiple tasks, input formats, and data domains (\ie natural language and code).
-We group these variants under the term \textit{prompt classes}.